Anyone who had problems with their home’s Allura or Maxitile fiber cement siding.

 It’s been alleged that the manufacturers of the siding are failing to honor warranty claims, failing to respond to those who submit claims and even removing siding from people’s homes for testing – without replacing it to prevent further damage.
 A successful class action could help homeowners get the cost of their replacement siding covered.

 What Does the Lawsuit Say About the Siding?

 The lawsuit claims that the fiber cement siding is defective, can crack within five years of installation and is “not suitable” for use as an exterior building product.

-It’s believed that the problem first manifests as vertical hairline cracks in multiple areas of the siding.
+It’s been alleged that the problem first manifests as vertical hairline cracks in multiple areas of the siding.
 Attorneys suspect that as the material continues to degrade, the cracks will begin to widen.
 Severe cracks can make the siding itself susceptible to water retention and swelling, and create pathways for water to reach other areas of the home, according to the suit.

 The lawsuit claims that these “deficiencies” existed at the time the siding left the factory – and that the manufacturers therefore knew or should have known that their product would fail prematurely.

 What Problems Have Been Linked to this Siding?